In this lesson, we'll learn about special characters that are used to clarify positions of characters in strings and substrings.

 If we remove ^

-, we'll have two matches, including one in the last substring:
+, we will have two matches, including one in the last substring:

 /java